 5. Incite Your Visitors’ Curiosity

-Curiosity is powerful thing.
+Curiosity is a powerful thing.
 You can use it to command consumers’ attention.
-Once you have it, you can present your offer in an intriguing way.
+Once you have it, you can intriguingly present your offer.
 You must do it right.

-If you know your audience well, then you have numerous opportunities to incite curiosity, whether you lead with a fun fact or interesting statistic or present the visitor with a humorous image.
+If you know your audience well, you have numerous opportunities to incite curiosity, whether you lead with a fun fact or exciting statistic or present the visitor with a humorous image.

 A promise can also inspire curiosity.
-You can help your customers achieve a specific target in their sales if you are good at doing that.
-With a promise you can incite their curiosity.
+You can help your customers achieve a specific target in their sales if you are good at that.
+With a promise, you can incite their curiosity.

 6. Ask Your Visitors’ Opinions

 Your visitors can feel involved when you ask their opinion about a decision your business is about to make.
 You can do that with an exit-intent popup.